Options

 Default value callback

 In case the default value is not known beforehand, you can use a callback.
-It receives a single parameter containing the parsed values, and should return the default option value (or a promise thereof).
+It receives a single parameter containing the parsed values, and should return the default value (or a promise thereof).

-When rendering a help message, the formatter disregards any value returned by the callback, as it may depend on the values parsed from command-line arguments, which are not available when processing the help option.
+When rendering a help message, the formatter disregards any value returned by the callback, as it may depend on the values parsed from command-line arguments (which are not available when processing the help option).
+On the other hand, the callback may be configured with a custom toString

 options.flag.default.toString = () => 'this and that ...';